FlowerForWar/grunt-includes/Readme.md

 ## Getting Started

-Install this grunt plugin next to your project's _Gruntfile.js_ with: `npm install grunt-includes-relative-path --save-dev`
+Install this grunt plugin with: `npm install grunt-includes-relative-path --save-dev`

 Then add this line to your project's `Gruntfile.js`: